html-validate/html-validate/docs/dev/using-api.md

 files, load plugins, runs any transformations etc and is very similar to using the CLI tool (in fact, the CLI tool uses this very API).

-A default configuration object may optionally be passed to the `HtmlValidate`
+A configuration object may optionally be passed to the `HtmlValidate` constructor:
-constructor:

 ```typescript
 const htmlvalidate = new HtmlValidate({